 - Web browser (Internet Explorer, Safari, Firefox, Chrome ...) running on Windows, Mac, Linux, iPhone or Android device.

 Notice that DHCP is turned on by default.
-If you prefer to use static IP address then comment out the line
+If you prefer to use static IP address then uncomment line 234

 The IP address assigned to the WebSwitch server along with an instruction how to use it is printed in the connected PC's serial terminal window during program start up.